-48 (B) When the likely benefits outweigh any disadvantages attributable to a reduction in 49 competition that may result from the proposed cooperative agreement.
-50 (2) The goal of any cooperative agreement would be to: 51 (A) Improve access to care; 52 (B) Advance health status; 53 (C) Target regional health issues; 54 (D) Promote technological advancement; 55 (E) Ensure accountability of the cost of care; 56 (F) Enhance academic engagement in regional health; 57 (G) Preserve and improve medical education opportunities; 58 (H) Strengthen the workforce for health-related careers; and 59 (I) Improve health entity collaboration and regional integration, where appropriate.
-60 (3) A qualified hospital located in this state may submit an application for approval of a 61 proposed cooperative agreement to the authority.
-The application shall state in detail the nature 62 of the proposed arrangement including the goals and methods for achieving: 63 (A) Population health improvement; 64 (B) Improved access to health care services; 65 (C) Improved quality; 66 (D) Cost efficiencies; 67 (E) Ensuring affordability of care; 68 (F) Enhancing and preserving medical education programs; and 69 (G) Supporting the authority's goals and strategic mission, as applicable.
-70 (4) (A) If the cooperative agreement involves a combination of hospitals through merger, 71 consolidation or acquisition, the qualified hospital must have been awarded a certificate of need 72 for the project by the authority, as set forth in article two-d of this chapter prior to submitting an 73 application for review of a cooperative agreement.
+45 conditions imposed by the Health Care Authority.
+46 (d) Cooperative Agreements. - 47 (1) A qualified hospital which is a member of an academic medical center may negotiate 48 and enter into a cooperative agreement with other hospitals or health care providers in the state: 49 (A) In order to enhance or preserve medical education opportunities through collaborative efforts and to ensure and maintain the economic viability of medical education in this state and to 50 51 achieve the goals hereinafter set forth; and 52 (B) When the likely benefits outweigh any disadvantages attributable to a reduction in 53 competition that may result from the proposed cooperative agreement.
+54 (2) The goal of any cooperative agreement would be to: 55 (A) Improve access to care; 56 (B) Advance health status; 57 (C) Target regional health issues: 58 (D) Promote technological advancement; 59 (E) Ensure accountability of the cost of care; 60 (F) Enhance academic engagement in regional health: (G) Preserve and improve medical education opportunities: 61 62 (H) Strengthen the workforce for health-related careers; and 63 (I) Improve health entity collaboration and regional integration, where appropriate.
+64 (3) A qualified hospital located in this state may submit an application for approval of a 65 proposed cooperative agreement to the authority.
+The application shall state in detail the nature of the proposed arrangement including the goals and methods for achieving: 66 67 (A) Population health improvement; 68 (B) Improved access to health care services; 69 (C) Improved quality; 70 (D) Cost efficiencies;

+(E) Ensuring affordability of care;

+- 72 (F) Enhancing and preserving medical education programs; and - 73 (G) Supporting the authority's goals and strategic mission, as applicable.

+(4) (A) If the cooperative agreement involves a combination of hospitals through merger, consolidation or acquisition, the qualified hospital must have been awarded a certificate of need for the project by the authority, as set forth in article two-d of this chapter prior to submitting an application for review of a cooperative agreement.